rainchen/php-web-server/README.md

 To run this server, clone the repository (or fork if you want to modify), by running

-> git clone git://github.com/aroemen/php-web-server.git
+> git clone git://github.com/rainchen/php-web-server.git

 Then start the server by running

 add an alias in your ~/.bash_profile like:
-> alias php-server="php ~/php-web-server/server.php"
+> alias php-web-server="php ~/php-web-server/server.php"

 then `cd` the dir of source code and run:
 > $ php-web-server